dustinbturner/neutral-theme/README.md

 You can customize this theme by modifying the `themes/neutral-theme.json` file.
 Refer to the [Zed Themes documentation](https://zed.dev/docs/themes) for more information on theme customization.

+## Demo Files

+This repository includes demo files in the `demo` directory that showcase the theme's syntax highlighting across multiple programming languages:

+- JavaScript with React
+- TypeScript with React hooks
+- Python with NumPy
+- Rust with async/await
+- HTML/CSS
+- Standalone CSS with modern features
+- JSON
+- SQL

+These files are useful for testing the theme or taking screenshots to showcase its appearance.
+You can find all demo files in the `demo/` directory:

+- `theme-demo.md` - A comprehensive showcase with multiple languages
+- `typescript-demo.ts` - TypeScript features and syntax
+- `styles-demo.css` - Modern CSS features and styling

 ## Credits

 Created by Dustin Turner.
 Modified for Tailwind Color Palettes.